sass/sass/proposal/module-system.md

 abilities.
 To that end, several new built-in functions will be defined in the `sass:meta` module.

-Because a module's member names are knowable statically, these functions may be safely called even before a module mixin is included.
-Note that (like the existing `*-defined()` functions) their behavior depends on the lexical context in which they're invoked.

 #### `module-variables()`

 The `module-variables()` function takes a `$module` parameter, which must be a string that matches the namespace of a `@use` rule in the current source file.
 It returns a map from variable names defined in the module loaded by that rule (as quoted strings, without `$`) to the current values of those variables.

+Note that (like the existing `*-defined()` functions), this function's behavior depends on the lexical context in it's invoked.

 #### `module-functions()`